 Where can I get pesos once I am there?

 The best place to get pesos once you arrive is at the airport ATM machine at the airport.
 The ATM will give you a better exchange rate than the banks here.
-But your local bank back home should be able to provide you with pesos at the current exchange rate, so it is best to arrive prepared with pesos.
 There is an ATM in Troncones that works, well most of the time...

 Can I use my ATM card?